-Action # Action Type Action Description 5-1 Operations Develop an Open Data / Data sharing policy to direct and communicate options for the storage, management and distribution of data for the purposes of supporting transportation of goods and people in the TBM.
+Action # Action Type Action Description 5-1 Operations Develop an Open Data / Data sharing policy to direct and communicate options for the storage, management, and distribution of data for the purposes of supporting transportation of goods and people in the TBM.
 5-2 Partnership (Business) Develop relationships with business partners that may be involved in the digital transportation space, to determine the scope and potential of a future service 8-1 Design Standard Adopt the Road Classification Guidelines and the new Posted Speed Limits recommended by this TMP.
-8-2 Partnership (County) Work with Grey County to determine potential speed reductions on Sunset Boulevard, Sleepy hollow Road, and Grey Road 19 8-3 Partnership (MTO) Work with the Provincial government and MTO to advance the study of the Highway 26 Bypass or widening with a target completion date of the end of 2023.
+8-2 Partnership (County) Work with Grey County to determine potential speed reductions on Sunset Boulevard, Sleepy hollow Road, and Grey Road 19 8-3 Partnership (MTO) Town staff continue engaging with MTO, encourage the MTO to revisit their 2015 Study to consider further Highway 26 capacity alternatives, and actively participate in opportunities to inform the current and future design of Highway 26.
 8-4 Partnership (MTO, County) Explore opportunities with Grey County and MTO to address public concerns associated with the intersections at Provincial Highways and County Roads (e.g. Highway 26 and County Road 21), including changes in geometry, signals or the use of roundabouts.
 8-5 Strategy Develop a Transit Strategy (beginning with a Transit Mission Statement) that incorporates the preliminary TMP strategies for transit 8-6 Design Standard Identify community partners (e.g. County, neighboring municipalities, cycling advocacy groups) to participate in discussions around the safe implementation of bicycle routes (existing and future) including shoulder width, protection from traffic, posted speeds, impact on other users, maintenance requirements, and liability risks.
-8-7 Strategy Working with Grey County and the MTO, undertake the necessary safety reviews (or audits) to design and implement safety improvements at the priority corridors and intersections identified in this TMP.
-8-8 Strategy Undertake a comprehensive Parking Strategy that includes data collection to determine the current daily and seasonal parking demands for the three focus areas.
-Adopt the TMP preliminary strategies (Section 8.6.4) as a framework for the Strategy.